-Masters in Literature & Writing MFA Degree Programs in Oregon
+Masters in Writing and Literature Graduate Programs in Oregon

 Prospective applicants to Writing and Literature Masters Programs are usually expected to have earned a Bachelor’s degree and maintained a minimum undergraduate GPA of 3.00 or higher.
 Other application materials might include transcripts, a statement of purpose, multiple letters of recommendation and possibly a written essay or writing sample.
 The GRE scores may or may not be required depending on the university and program.